Engagement Snapshot

 For more on Java licensing strategies, see our Oracle Java Licensing Guide and Oracle Java SE Licensing overview.

 This case study demonstrates that even manufacturing organisations with heavy Java dependencies and operational technology constraints can achieve transformational cost reductions.
-The 94% reduction—from $2 million to $120,000 annually—was delivered through a systematic combination of assessment, education, phased migration, and governance, all executed without any disruption to production operations.
+The 94% reduction, from $2 million to $120,000 annually, was delivered through a systematic combination of assessment, education, phased migration, and governance, all executed without any disruption to production operations.

 The lesson for manufacturers facing Java licensing pressure is clear: the new Employee metric cost is not a fixed obligation.
-With expert guidance, a structured optimisation plan, and careful change management, the gap between Oracle's headline pricing and the achievable cost can be worth millions—even in the most operationally sensitive environments.
+With expert guidance, a structured optimisation plan, and careful change management, the gap between Oracle’s headline pricing and the achievable cost can be worth millions, even in the most operationally sensitive environments.

-For more Java licensing success stories, visit our Java Licensing & Audit Defence Case Studies hub, or read about similar engagements: $19.2M Saved for a US Pharmaceutical Company, $8.82M Saved for a UK Professional Services Firm, and Java Optimisation for a French Retail Chain.
+For more Java licensing success stories, visit our Java Licensing and Audit Defence Case Studies hub, or read about similar engagements: $19.2M Saved for a US Pharmaceutical Company, $8.82M Saved for a UK Professional Services Firm, and Java Optimisation for a French Retail Chain.

 Expert strategies for Oracle contract renewals, Java licensing optimisation, and cost reduction approaches.